LordDemonos/Quarm.Guide/wiki/3rd-party-programs.md

 I don't use this with EQ but I need to mention it alongside Lossless Scaling.
 I use it with my 4k OLED monitor to remove the Windows border around games sometimes to prevent OLED burn-in.
 It's pricey on Steam but free on Github.

 - [GitHub Releases](https://github.com/Codeusa/Borderless-Gaming/releases)

-## Part 5: Third Party Websites

-I was hesitant to make a list as they seem to pop up and go stagnant pretty quickly.
-There's a couple Quarm specific sites you need to know about though.

-### Project Quarm Database Interface

-- [pqdi.cc](https://www.pqdi.cc/) This site pulls data directly from the Project Quarm database, so everything is super accurate.
-Invaluable on your adventure.

-### EQTunnelAuctions

-- [eqtunnelauctions](https://www.eqtunnelauctions.com/) Allows you to look up items recently sold in the EC tunnel and compare price trends.

-### TAKP Wiki

-- [TAKP Wiki](https://wiki.takp.info/index.php/Main_Page) p99 Wiki is great for user content, but its not accurate to Quarm in many cases.
-TAKP Wiki doesn't have as much user content, but it's more accurate so keep that in mind.

-### AllaQUARM

-- [AllaQUARM](https://eqtunnelauctions.com/alla/) Quarm's version of Allakhazam, also pulls from the database like PQDI.